deepsense-ai/db-ally/docs/quickstart/quickstart.md

 By setting up these filters, you enable the LLM to fetch candidates while optionally applying filters based on experience, country, and eligibility for a senior data scientist position.

 !!! note
     The `from_country` filter defined above supports only exact matches, which is not always ideal.
-Thankfully, Db-Ally comes with a solution for this problem - Similarity Indexes, which can be used to find the most similar value from the ones available.
+Thankfully, db-ally comes with a solution for this problem - Similarity Indexes, which can be used to find the most similar value from the ones available.
 Refer to [Quickstart Part 2: Semantic Similarity](./quickstart2.md) for an example of using semantic similarity when filtering candidates by country.

 ## Collection Definition

-Next, create a Db-Ally collection.
+Next, create a db-ally collection.
 A collection is an object where you register views and execute queries.

 ```python
 import dbally